Market Outlook · November 14, 2024

 So just because you have a potentially more thoughtful regulatory and antitrust environment in the United States doesn't mean that US companies are going to be immune from that.
 But certainly, to the point, especially for mergers and acquisitions and IPO activity, lower antitrust is going to be a big deal for, let's say, the tech sector or healthcare or sectors like that.

 Phil: Certainly driving optimism, but that's a long road before we really have the answers there.
 What about on the immigration front?
 What do you think in terms of impact there?
 Obviously, we've had a lot of immigration into the country.
-There is a a belief that that may have actually boosted some growth just because there's more consumption that way.
+There is a belief that that may have actually boosted some growth just because there's more consumption that way.
 What are your thoughts from immigration perspective and potential impact?

 Brent: Yeah.
 I think that's certainly, in our opinion, a bigger wild card, right?
 And certainly there's balance there.
 Things that were said on the campaign trail and things that could affect various sectors—whether that's healthcare, industrials and specifically the technologies sector, and broader healthcare in aggregate—relies very, very heavily on immigration and workers from abroad.